 For example, a lower-fat mayonnaise is 30% lower in fat than the standard version, but is still high in fat.

 Also, these foods aren't necessarily low in calories.
-Often the fat is replaced with sugar, and the food may end up with the same, or an even higher, calorie content.
+Often the fat is replaced with sugar, and the food may end up with the same, or an even higher, energy content.

-To be sure of the fat content and the calorie content, remember to check the nutrition label on the packet.
+To be sure of the fat content and the energy content, remember to check the nutrition label on the packet.